OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

 ---------------------------------------------------------
 The ntuser test is used to check metadata associated with Windows ntuser.dat files.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
 The required object element references a ntuser_object and the optional state element specifies the ntuser data to check.

+To ensure consistent results across OVAL interpreters, application developers should refer to documentation in the ntuser_item when implenting this test.

 **Extends:** oval-def:TestType

 Child Elements